- EXECUTIVE PRODUCER

 Cira Crowell (M.A.
-SCAD) is a photographer and artist whose work spans conceptual fine art, adventure, landscape, cultural studies, documentary and humanitarian themes.
-Her passion for black and white photography began twenty-five years ago with her grandfather’s Leicaflex SL2 film camera and she still uses many of the same forty-year-old lenses in her digital current work.
+SCAD) is a photographer and artist whose work spans conceptual, adventure, landscape, cultural, documentary and humanitarian themes.
+Her passion for black and white photography began thirty years ago with her grandfather’s Leicaflex SL2 film camera and darkroom work.
+She still uses many of the same forty-year-old lenses in her current digital workflow.

-Recent shows combining Cira’s photography, new media drawings and projected animations include “InLight” at Robert Berman Gallery, Santa Monica and “Envisioning Ecstasy” at Tibet House: US, New York and “Broad Strokes” at Leica Gallery LA.
-Her books, Beautiful Resilience: The Enduring Spirit of Upper Gorkha Nepal, Envisioning Ecstasy, and 108 Visions: Ladakh During the Kalachakra have been used to raise awareness, supporting a number of humanitarian projects including Nomads Clinic and Tibet House US and Little Suns solar lights.
-Monthly themes of her photographs can be enjoyed on Instagram/Cira Crowell and gear insights on Instagram/LeicaCrush.
+Exhibitions combining Cira’s photography, new media drawings, and projected animations include “Luminous Everest” for Mountainfilm Savannah on Tour, “InLight” at Robert Berman Gallery, Santa Monica and “Envisioning Ecstasy” at Tibet House: US, New York and “Broad Strokes” at Leica Gallery LA.
+Her books, Beautiful Resilience: The Enduring Spirit of Upper Gorkha Nepal, Envisioning Ecstasy, and 108 Visions: Ladakh During the Kalachakra have been used to raise awareness, supporting a number of humanitarian projects including Nomads Clinic and Tibet House US and Little Suns.

 Cira lives and creates in Los Angeles, Santa Fe and beyond.

 Above photograph in Ladakh, India by Christopher P. Michel